 A critical part of being a chef or a baker is remaining teachable.
-In fact, many people in culinary professions claim to be lifelong students of the craft.
-One way to keep expanding your education as a chef or baker is by reading acclaimed culinary books.
+Whether you graduated from culinary school years ago or have just begun your culinary journey, one way to keep expanding your education as a chef or baker is by reading acclaimed culinary books from knowledgeable sources.

-In honor of “National Read a Book Day,” taking place on September 6, we’ve asked some of Auguste Escoffier School of Culinary Arts Chef Instructors for their top book recommendations.
+We asked several Chef Instructors at Auguste Escoffier School of Culinary Arts for their top book recommendations.
 Here’s our roundup of the most commonly recommended choices.
 After all, if you want to become a chef, well… reading chef books is a great place to start.

 7 Books Chefs Should Read According to Escoffier Chefs